alternegro/flojo/README.md

 Flojo is a simple ActiveRecord aware state machine module, but it will also work with any plain old ruby object.
 When used within an ActiveRecord subclass, flojo events can automatically save a record after a transition.

-After including the module in your class and configuring it with an `event`, and a `state`, you can interact with instances of that class using the dynamically generated methods of the following form:
+After including the module in your class and configuring it with an `event` and a `state`, you can interact with instances of that class using the dynamically generated methods of the following form:

 ```ruby